Acxiom/metalus/docs/applications.md

 * **evaluationPipelines** - An optional array of pipelines to run to determine if the execution should run, stop or skip.
                             These pipelines will be executed before the _pipelines_.
 When the pipelines result in a SKIP, then the main pipelines will be skipped, but children will be executed.
-A new exception _SkipExecutionPipelineStepException_ and step _throwSkipExecutionException_ have been created to make it easier to control this behavior.
+A new exception _SkipExecutionPipelineStepException_ and step [throwSkipExecutionException](../metalus-core/docs/exceptionsteps.md#throw-skip-execution-exception) have been created to make it easier to control this behavior.
 * **evaluationPipelineIds** - An optional array of pipelines ids to run prior to executing the main pipelines.
 This is an alternate to the _evaluationPipelines_ array.
+* **executionType** - An optional type.
+Default is pipeline. _fork_ and _join_ are also options.
+* **forkByValues** - An optional mapping that will be applied to globals to identify a list of values that should be processed in parallel.
+                     This attribute is only used when _executionType_ is set to _fork_.

 Below is a list of overrides: